- Beautiful secluded white-sand beach

 Mauna Kea Beach Hotel, Autograph Collection

-The Mauna Kea Hotel is a popular destination in the Kona area, and has been since it opened in 1965.
-Built by Laurance S. Rockefeller as a luxury resort for the well-to-do and well connected, the hotel has maintained its appeal over the years with its excellent beachfront location and extensive renovations (completed in 2008).
-What it lacks in contemporary architecture and lavish decor is made up for by the relaxing environment, coastal golf course, and secluded Kauna‘oa white sand beach, which keep families returning generation after generation.
-The large traditional orange beach towels are a nice touch, the staff is friendly, and the beach and ocean-side bar are long-standing favorites among locals.
+The Mauna Kea Beach Hotel is a popular destination in the Kona area, and has been since it opened in 1965.
+Built by Laurance S. Rockefeller as a luxury resort for the well-to-do and well-connected, the hotel has maintained its appeal over the years with its excellent beachfront location and consistent upkeep.
+What it lacks in contemporary architecture and lavish decor is made up for by the relaxing environment, coastal golf course, and secluded Kauna‘oa white-sand beach, which keep families returning generation after generation.
 A massive collection of Pacific and Asian art (over 1,600 pieces gathered by Rockefeller and Davis Allen in the 1960s) is displayed throughout the resort and adds to its unique character.

 Although the resort offers social activities during the day and evening -- a daily cocktail hour, as well as weekly luaus and clambakes -- there's not a lot to do at night.
-The two main venues for socializing, the Copper Terrace and Monettes, close by 10 p.m.
+The main venue for socializing, the Copper Bar, closes at 11 p.m.
 Guests looking for more nightlife will face a long trek to and from off-site hot spots.

-The Mauna Kea Beach Hotel is located on the hillside of a crescent shaped section of the Kohala coast.
-The water can be seen from most of the ocean-side points in the hotel, including walkways, gardens and restaurants.
-The beach below extends much of the length of the property, with both ends bordered by fully landscaped hills, which reinforces a feeling of privacy.
+The Mauna Kea Beach Hotel, Autograph Collection is located on the hillside of a crescent-shaped section of the Kohala coast.
+The water can be seen from most of the ocean-side points in the hotel, including walkways, gardens, and restaurants.
+The public beach below extends much of the length of the property, with both ends bordered by fully landscaped hills, which reinforces a feeling of privacy.
 The Plumeria section of the hotel opens directly onto a green lawn that is adjacent to the beach.

 - 40-minute drive from Kona airport

-- 7-minute drive to Kawaihae (nearest gas and food off-site)
+- Seven-minute drive to Kawaihae (nearest gas and food off-site)